History of AFC Ajax: Return to the European main stage

 Ajax would fail to qualify for both the Champions League and Europa League group stage in the 2017–18 season, and Marcel Keizer would be sacked before the turn of the year.
 On 21 December 2017, it was announced that FC Utrecht manager, Erik ten Hag, would replace Keizer with imminent effect.
 Ajax would go on to finish runner-up in the 2017–18 Eredivisie for the fourth consecutive year, falling four points shy of PSV for the title.

 The 2018–19 season saw one of Ajax's most successful campaigns of the century.
 After qualifying for the 2018–19 UEFA Champions League off the back of their second-place finish the previous year and three rounds of qualifying against Sturm Graz, Standard Liège and Dynamo Kyiv respectively, Ajax would compete in the Champions League group stage for the first time since 2014.
 Ajax ended up finishing the 2018–19 group stage unbeaten, drawing both fixtures against Bayern Munich and once in Lisbon against Benfica, while winning the home leg against the Portuguese side and both fixtures against AEK Athens.
 They finished as runner-up in the group stage and qualified for the round of 16, where they faced Real Madrid, who had won the previous three Champions League titles, a feat achieved by Ajax in the 1970s but by no other club in the Champions League era.
 After losing 1–2 in the first leg, they would go on to shock Real Madrid by beating them 4–1 in the Santiago Bernabéu with an aggregate score of 5–3 in their favor.

 Ajax would draw Italian giants Juventus in the Champions League quarter-finals.
 In the first leg at the Johan Cruyff Arena, Ajax held Juventus to a 1–1 draw.
 In Juventus's stadium, however, Ajax would once again go on the road and beat their opponent in their own stadium, this time by a score of 2–1 and an aggregate of 3–2.
 This meant Ajax qualified for a Champions League semi-final for the first time in over 20 years.
 Ajax traveled to North London to face English side Tottenham Hotspur, in the first leg of the semi-finals.
-They won the match 1–0, marking their ninth straight away match in the competition without a loss.
+They won the match 1–0, marking their ninth consecutive away match in the competition without a loss.